pharo-mooc/AdvancedOODesignWithTDD/Week02-OOP/Exercises.md

 - And check the options in the browser/playground (senders, implementors) what do they do and why are they useful?

 #### From a user perspective
 - Is there good starting documentation?
-Look for installation instructions, starting points, examples.
+Look for installation instructions, starting points, and examples.
 - How do we use the project/library?
 - What does it do?
 Why would you use it?
 - What are the key classes to look at?